 Crowberry Empetrum nigrum

-A mat-forming shrub with tiny purple starry flowers that nestle between needle-like leaves.
+A mat-forming shrub with tiny purple stalkless starry flowers that nestle between needle-like leaves.

-The berries are edible but eaten raw tend to be fairly tasteless and not that high in vitamins.
+The berries, which cluster around the stalk, are edible but eaten raw tend to be fairly tasteless and not that high in vitamins.
 As they grow, these start green, go pink, purple before finally turning black.
 They look somewhat similar to blueberries.

 Best time to see